tapdata/tapdata-docs/docs/prerequisites/mysql.md

    :::tip

    * Ensure that the device has **openssl** installed to run this program.
 For example, on CentOS, you can run `yum install openssl -y` to install it.
    * After executing the command, the files `ca-key.pem`, `server-key.pem`, and `client-key.pem` will be automatically generated, typically located in the `/var/lib/mysql/` directory.
-You can download these files for use when configuring the connection in Atlas-View.
+You can download these files for use when configuring the connection in TapView.

    :::